minho42/blog/public/2024-02-13-mdx/index.md

 ```

 I later found out that the Next.js MDX documentation
-also includes a [section](https://nextjs.org/docs/pages/building-your-application/configuring/mdx#remote-mdx) about `next-mdx-remote`.
+also includes a [section](https://nextjs.org/docs/pages/building-your-application/configuring/mdx#remote-mdx) about `next-mdx-remote` which is not up to date.

 He was using other packages I haven't heard of.
 Some I still haven't checked out.
 This is a good way to learn new stuff I guess.
 Much better than struggling with bad documentation.